fabio-ivona/.dotfiles/README.md

    the installation script will create (and set as excludefile in git globals) a *.global-gitignore* file in your home directory which will add global gitignore rules:

    - .idea
+   - nohup.out
    - node_modules
    - npm-debug.log
    - yarn-error.log
    - vendor
    - .env
    - wp-config.php
+   - error.log
+   - access.log

 </details>

 <details>
    <summary><strong>Personal fonts directory</strong></summary>

-   a *.fonts* folder will be added to the home directory, containin some useful font
+   a *.fonts* folder will be added to the home directory, containin some useful fonts

    - MeslogLGS (useful for a nice display of powerlevel10k zsh theme)